MESA Curriculum Addendum: How to Fully Include Students with Disabilities

 - Inclusiveness.
 Create a classroom culture of respect for and appreciation of diversity.

 - Physical Access.
-Assure that classrooms and labs are accessible to individuals with a wide range of physical abilities.
-Include special needs in field trip planning.
+Ensure that classrooms and labs are accessible to individuals with a wide range of physical abilities.
+Include considerations for accommodations in field trip planning.

 - Delivery Methods.
 Alternate delivery methods, including lecture, discussion, hands-on activities, and web-based interaction.
 Face the class and speak clearly in an environment that is comfortable and free from distractions.
 Repeat discussion questions and points.